 "Alright Boss," Hannibal replied, as the three men fell in beside the girl and her horse.

 Leaving the men to themselves she sorted Fred out.
-Busying herself feeding the farm dogs and horses corralled near by, collecting eggs from the chicken house.
 Only reminded about the new staff when the alluring smell of bacon and potatoes wafted by a couple of hours later.
 Food, god she was hungry.
-Best wash up and go get something to eat she thought, suddenly feeling shattered.
-She dunked her hands in a near by water trough and headed for the kitchen.
+Best wash up and go get something to eat.
+She suddenly felt shattered.
+She dunked her hands in a nearby water trough and headed for the kitchen.

 "Perfect timing ki…Boss, grab a pew, foods up."
 Eyes glinting with a cigar hanging out the corner of his broad smile.
 The kid looks like a rabbit caught in the headlights he chuckled.

-Kelly couldn't think of a thing to say as she followed his direction and sat next to BA while a plate of food was placed in front of her.
+Kelly couldn't think of a thing to say as she followed his direction and sat next to BA.
+A plate of food was placed in front of her.

 Rather than being embarrassed by the compliment she scoffed at the question.
 "Very dirty wilted rose right now," she said sarcastically.
 "Probably the same way three wild men rocked up on this ranch.
 Though you all look far less intimidating without the..." she rubbed her hand over her chin.
-"Now I feel underdressed for dinner."
-There was a slight grin.
 "Compliments to the chef.
 You lot best not run out on me if you save trapped animals, damsels in distress and can cook, all in the space of an afternoon."

-The men started laughing, the kid may be naive but that lead to a strange confidence.
+The men started laughing, the kid may be naive but that led to a strange confidence.
 They found it entertaining.
-They fell in to an easy conversation about nothing.
-For a couple of hours the guys taught the girl how to play a simple card game.
+For a couple of hours the men taught the girl how to play a simple card game.

 Kelly rocked back on her chair thinking for a moment.
 "Got to sort the animals down here, then check the east side of the property," she paused.
 "Can any of you ride?"
 She was met by three blank looks.
-"Guess we best get you fixed up with horses."
-Standing up raising an eye brow as she continued, "So riding lessons all round then.
+"So riding lessons all round then.
 See you at 6.30 for breakfast and we'll get started."

-Kelly was surprised to find the dubious shower now suddenly spewed out gallons of hot water with about twice the power it had yesterday.
-May be I've crossed to the dark side and I'm hallucinating about these men.
-Or may be they are angels, especially if they can fix the shower.
-She smiled to herself just enjoying the sensation of the water.
+Kelly was surprised to find the dubious shower now spewed out gallons of hot water with about twice the power it had yesterday.
+Maybe I've crossed to the dark side and I'm hallucinating about these men.
+Or they're angels, especially if they can fix the shower.
+She smiled enjoying the sensation of the water.
 Her warning voice quieting.
 She reasoned if they were going to attack and kill her they would of done it already.

 Coming out the washroom she noticed Hannibal walking round the perimeter of the main ranch, cigar still firmly in his mouth.
-She slipped out behind him wondering what he was doing, before crashing out on her bed.
-An hour later she looked out the window of her room, and saw Hannibal had been replaced by BA, just walking around.
-Odd, may be, but who cares these guys may just make her American dream reality, if they want to waste valuable sleep time walking around that is their choice.
+Wondering what he was doing, before crashing out on her bed.
+An hour later she looked out and saw Hannibal had been replaced by BA, just walking around.
+Odd, but who cares.
+These guys could make her American dream reality, if they want to waste valuable sleep time walking around that's their choice.
 Anything was better than having to return to England.

 The morning dawned, Kelly woke to the cockerel shouting to the world.
 She flexed her sore hands remembering yesterday's events.
-Well best find out if the truck has been stolen.
-Scrapping her long blond hair in to a high pony tail she emerged from the stables.
-A sighed of relief to see the pickup truck and van still parked in the main garage, then she scanned around.
+Best find out if the truck has been stolen.
+Scrapping her long blond hair in to a high ponytail she emerged from the stables.
+A sigh of relief seeing the pickup truck and van still parked in the main garage.
+She scanned around.
 It was only just gone 6 yet the corralled horses had several piles of hay, the dogs were lazing in the first warmth of the sun, obviously well fed and relaxed.
-She even saw the rail, which had been broken near the stables, was fixed.
+Even the rail, which had been broken near the stables, was fixed.
 Again the smell of food drew her towards the kitchen.

-Entering to see the men tucking in to pancakes.
+Entering to see the men tucking into pancakes.
 All briefly rose slightly from their seats on seeing the girl.
 Hannibal waved towards a fourth plate warming on the stove piled with more pancakes.
-She grabbed the plate and started eating before even sitting down.
+She grabbed it, starting to eat before sitting down.

 "A soldier marches on their stomach," Hannibal said lightly.
-She noticed an uncomfortable stare from Face towards the older man.
-She chose to ignore the slight tension.
+She noticed an uncomfortable glare from Face, towards the older man.

 "I never meant for you to do the chores before breakfast, thanks for sorting the shower and corral rail too."
 She sounded embarrassed listing everything they had done while she slept.